Mayor of Sylhet

 The Mayor of Sylhet is the chief elected executive of the Sylhet City Corporation.
-The Mayor’s office oversees civic services, manages public properties, and coordinates the functions of various government agencies within the city.
-In addition, the Mayor is responsible for enforcing city corporation regulations and state laws, thereby ensuring good governance and the sustainable development of Sylhet.
+The mayor's office oversees civic services, manages public properties, and coordinates the functions of various government agencies within the city.
+In addition, the mayor is responsible for enforcing city corporation regulations and state laws.

-The Mayor's office is located in Nagar Bhaban, Bandor Bazar; currently it has jurisdiction over all 42 wards of Sylhet City, which previously was 27 ward.
+The mayor's office is located in Nagar Bhaban, Bandor Bazar; currently it has jurisdiction over all 42 wards of Sylhet City, which previously was 27 ward.